Flavorful, versatile, and super easy to make. This crockpot chili mac is going to be a surefire hit with everyone in the family.

 This classic comfort food recipe needs no companion.
 It can be a complete meal in itself, but if you’re really looking to take things up a notch, here are a few ideas to get you going.

-- Serve the crockpot chili mac with a side of a fresh salad like my favorite honey ginger salad or some air fried cucumbers.
+- Serve the crockpot chili mac with a fresh salad like my favorite honey ginger salad or some air fried cucumbers.

 - If you’re making this chili mac for some guests coming over, you can team it up with some spinach artichoke bites.